ghroosk/AndroidPractice/README.md

 # AndroidPractice
-About the practice example or demo on android
+About the practice example or demo on android.
+The interrelated knowledge will summarize in the blog.